| |

 |

-Can I get a license by reciprocity since I am licensed in another state?
+Can I get a license by reciprocity since I am licensed in another jurisdiction?

 |